luisdavidgarcia/tracker_rpi_improved/README.md

 - Yolov4 Detection and SORT tracking
 - RFID matching methods based on Pandas framework
 - More information can be found on the following [github link](https://github.com/tf4ong/PSYCO)
+- To ensure efficient processing speeds in the offline analysis, it is recommended that each recording do not exceede 12 hours.
+- If longer recordings are needed, a simple restart will be best